 While we await our favorite apps to incorporate universal extensions, here’s a quick tutorial on using the existing Safari extensions.
 Essentially there are two types of extensions; one that runs in the background and the other you have to access from Share Sheet manually.
 Let’s learn about both.

-How to install Safari extensions in iOS 15 and iPadOS 15
+How to install Safari extensions on iPhone

 - Launch Settings.